DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 formula or algorithm.
 If the users have a successful relationship, it supports the rhetoric; love is logic.
-Historically, relying on math, abstract logic, and traditional sciences has been categorized as male in nature and superior to female ways of knowing. [^17_Lindsay_27] Okcupid.com’s discourse has a subtle but powerful implication; don’t rely on your intuition or heart.
+Historically, relying on math, abstract logic, and traditional sciences has been categorized as male in nature and superior to female ways of knowing. [^17_Lindsay_27] Okcupid.com's discourse has a subtle but powerful implication; don't rely on your intuition or heart.
 Use logic, science, and authority for best results during online dating.